joeyrivera/badgeville-php/README.md

 Now you can direct your brower to the examples folder and use the utility.

 To start using the library you need create a site instance passing it the configuration array as a constructor parameter.
-This instance if needed to make any other calls:
+This instance is needed to make any other calls:

 ```php
 use Badgeville\Site;